Book Review: Hamnet

 A boy dies at age 11 in 1596.
 A few years later, his father writes one of his most famous plays: Hamlet.

-I absolutely loved being immersed in the world and the lives O’Farrell constructs with her sentences, her descriptions.
+I absolutely loved being immersed in the world and the lives O’Farrell constructs with her sentences and her descriptions.
 Although this book is named after the son, we mainly glimpse into the life of Agnes, the playwright’s wife.
 This is a largely interior novel that goes back and forth through time and flows amongst the feelings of various characters.
-We first follow Hamnet, who’s eleven-year old twin sister, Judith, has suddenly fallen ill.
+We first follow Hamnet, whose eleven-year-old twin sister, Judith, has suddenly fallen ill.
 Then, we are transported back more than a decade to a younger version of Agnes and the young man she comes to marry.
 The two timelines eventually converge as Judith’s illness reaches a peak, and Hamnet makes a decision that will alter the lives of his family members.

 This is my first book by O’Farrell.
 I absolutely love her writing.
 It’s emotional, descriptive, and flawlessly sews multiple timelines and characters together.
-In O’Farrell’s imagining, Hamnet dies from “the pestilence” (the Black Death) and the ramifications of his family’s loss is written in a heartbreakingly beautiful way.
+In O’Farrell’s imagining, Hamnet dies from “the pestilence” (the Black Death), and the ramifications of his family’s loss are written in a heartbreakingly beautiful way.

-The end of the novel culminates in Agnes going to London to hunt down her absent husband.
-She has learned of his new play, Hamlet, from her spiteful step-mother, and arrives at what is presumably The Globe Theater looking for answers.
-I really enjoyed the ending, as O’Farrell chose to depict this famous play from the point of view of Agnes, someone who knows the playwright personally and measures the success of the play differently than the average viewer.
+The novel’s end culminates in Agnes going to London to hunt down her absent husband.
+She has learned of his new play, Hamlet, from her spiteful stepmother, and arrives at what is presumably The Globe Theater looking for answers.
+I really enjoyed the ending, as O’Farrell chose to depict this famous play from the point of view of Agnes, someone who knows the playwright personally and measures the play’s success differently than the average viewer.
 Yes, I cried.